 We have also undertaken analysis for large contract operators who typically receive the greatest share of their revenue from fares.
-We consider that for some operators, the reduction in fare revenue resulting from the proposals in our Draft Report may be up to around 20%.
+We consider that for some operators, the reduction in fare revenue resulting from our decisions may be up to around 20%.
 However, when considering changes in total revenue for these operators (fare revenue and contract payments) we expect a much smaller reduction of around 1%.